albeco/LaserPulse/README.md

    sum(abs(complexfield).^2,2) for a 2D array.
 This can be useful for storing the field components for different orthogonal polarizations.

+#####Requirements:
+   The LaserPulse class was tested on Matlab2015a, but it should work with Matlab version R2011a or more recent.

 #####Installation:
  * Automatic Installation:
     From matlab: go to the folder where the LaserPulse is located (for example